mukhtarabdirahman/gallery-django/README.md

 - Search for different categories of photos. (ie. City, Road)
 - Click on share icon to share the image with any of your social account or alternatively Copy a link to the photo and share with your friends.
 - View photos based on the location they were taken or category.
+# Setup/Installation
+Clone this repository and navigate into that directory.

+Install all dependencies in requirements.txt

+pip install -r requirements.txt

+To start the application

+python manage.py runserver